jhauberg/comply/README.md

 - Python 3.5+
 - [docopt](https://github.com/docopt/docopt)

-## Compliance
+## Strict compliance

-`comply` defines some (highly) opinionated rules and conventions on best practices for writing code that is both readable and maintainable.
+To enforce its guidelines, `comply` defines some (highly) opinionated rules and conventions on best practices for writing code that reads better and is more maintainable.

+You might not like some of them, but each rule has thought and reasoning behind it.

 Following these rules will help improve the general state of your project, making it easier for anyone, yourself or others, to both maintain and contribute.

-You can read more about the thoughts behind each rule on the [project page](http://jhauberg.github.io/comply).
+You can read more about the rules and the thoughts behind them on the [project page](http://jhauberg.github.io/comply).

 ------